ontextAt/ontextAt.github.io/Chrome Credentials - 2025/index.md

 - The second used Chrome’s COM interface — IElevator — to get Chrome to decrypt cookies.

-My destiny was to get completely sidetracked by the pleasure of COM interfaces, method pointer blind enumeration and crypto functions declarations.
-Couldn’t resist.
 I needed to document this Chrome study somewhere, mostly as a personal reminder — hence, this blog post.

-## Chrome stored data
+## Chrome stored data reminder
 <br>
 Chromium-based browsers like Google Chrome, Microsoft Edge, Brave store a variety of sensitive user data, including: